patrickwernke/ABM/README.md

 plots of the std, mean and histogram of the aggressiveness.

 main.py:
 Calculates the sensitivity analysis for the duckmodel.
+Uses params.txt to set the parameter ranges.

 test.py:
 Test whether all the function give the correct outputs.